sauln/cyclonysus/README.md

 # Cyclenysus

 This is a very lightweight library that hides all the headaches of extracting representative cycles from persistence diagrams.

-It currently sits on top of Dionysus, but hides almost everything from you.
+Cyclenysus currently sits on top of Dionysus, but hides almost everything from you.
 All you have to worry about is your numpy arrays.

 There are no guarantees that this library is fast, well written, or correct.
 If you find issues, please create a github issue or pull request.
+It is currently only tested for 1-cycles.

-# Setup
+## Setup

 This library is a wrapper around Dionysus and Dionysus requires Boost to work properly.
-If you have Boost, then you can install easily.
+If you have Boost, then you can install Cyclenysus easily.

 ```
 git clone https://github.com/sauln/cyclenysus
 pip install -e .
 ```

-# Usage
+## Usage

 First, construct a diagram.
 In this example, we will use [Ripser](https://github.com/sauln/ripser).

-First generate some data, one big circle and some noise stuff a ways away.
+### First generate some data.

+Create one big noise circle and a noisy blob nearby.

 ``` Python
 import numpy as np